zxcv32/capture-maps-api/README.md

 This API captures detailed images of an area using [Google Maps Static API](https://developers.google.com/maps/documentation/maps-static/overview)

+> This API is intended to be consumed by [Capture Maps UI](https://github.com/zxcV32/capture-maps-ui).
+However, it is may be consumed by other systems as is.

 ## Setup

 1. Create `.env` in the project root and store Google Maps Static API